AVEVA/sample-adh-graphql_connector-powerbi/README.md

 1. Open the sample in Visual Studio Code
 1. Rename `appsettings.placeholder.json` to `appsettings.json`
-1. Optionally update the ClientId parameter in `appsettings.json` with the client generated in the [Build Requirements](#build-requirements) section
+1. Update the ClientId parameter in `appsettings.json` with the client generated in the [Build Requirements](#build-requirements) section
 1. Optionally update the Resource parameter in `appsettings.json` if you are using a different region or non-production enivornment
 1. Build the project following [Microsoft's build and deploy documentaion](https://learn.microsoft.com/en-us/power-query/install-sdk#build-and-deploy)